Dissection of Winbox critical vulnerability

 What did we Learn?

-Don’t use Mikrotik for start.
-Not only in poses a security concern for an organization, it will only put IT manager’s computer at great risk because of all the external DLLs the winbox.exe binary downloads and executes on the computer (for more info on that check out Slingshot malware).
-In addition to all this, Mikrotik saves your passwords in easily decryptable ciphers (as you saw in the PoC), which might have an effect on your other devices.
+Simply put, don’t use Mikrotik in an enterprise environment.
+Not only in poses a security concern for an organization, it will put IT manager’s computer at a great risk because of all the external DLLs the winbox.exe binary downloads and executes on the computer (for more info on that check out Slingshot malware).
+In addition to all this, Mikrotik saves your passwords in easily decryptable ciphers (as you saw in the PoC), which might have an effect on your entire network infrastructure.
 For example, SNMP passphrases are usually shared across multiple network devices including the Mikrotik router.
 So if an attacker retrieves your SNMP passphrase, they can launch multiple attacks on your Cisco, Juniper and more secure layer 2/3 devices.
 As they say: “a chain is as strong as its weakest link”